XRPLF/xrpl-hooks-compiler/README.md

 Note that unless you have a credential manager set up for your github account, running the `checkout` target will ask for your credentials, once for every private submodule.
-Also note that the `c2wasm-api` submodule is configured for access by a `git@github.com` SSH user (so that it can be used by the deployment action) - if you don't have credentials for this user (which you probably don't), change the submodule's URL in your local `.git/config` directory to `https://github.com/eqlabs/c2wasm-api.git` to allow the checkout.

 The final container is called `xrpl-hooks-compiler` and can be run by the `run` target of Makefile in the docker directory.